COVID-19 Vaccine Scheduling & Information

 Vaccination of persons with known current SARS-CoV-2 infection should be deferred until the person has recovered from the acute illness (if the person had symptoms) and criteria have been met for them to discontinue isolation.

-There is not enough information available to know whether the vaccine is safe for pregnant women, nursing mothers, or children.
+There is not enough information available to know whether the vaccine is safe for pregnant women or nursing mothers.
 The clinical trials conducted this year tested the vaccines’ safety and efficacy in adults, and researchers will need to conduct additional studies on how the vaccine affects these other populations.
 Please speak with your physician to discuss the safest options for your health and wellbeing.
-Today, the vaccines are not approved for anyone under the age of 16 at this time.

 Can I travel after I have the vaccine?